 1 1/2 (4 gr) teaspoon ground cinnamon, or sweettahini's sweet dukkah

 1/4 cup of water, more if needed

 Combine all ingredients in a mixer bowl with the dough hook attachment.
 Mix just until large and moist lumps of dough have formed (do not overmix, it will result in a very tough chewy cookie), then stop the mixer and bring it all together with your hands.

-Remove the dough from the bowl, cover with plastic wrap, and place in the refrigerator for a minimum of 1 hour or overnight.
+Remove the dough from the bowl, cover it with plastic wrap, and place it in the refrigerator for a minimum of 1 hour or overnight.

 Prepare the filling: mix all ingredients in a glass bowl, and add a bit of water to break the date paste apart, you can also heat it in the microwave for 30 seconds pulses if the paste is too tough.
 Repeat until the mixture is soft and spreadable, but not too runny.

 When ready to bake, preheat the oven to 350F and line 2 baking pans with baking paper.